Monthly Report

 #3: DANKOKU Time-Stop Knife Gimmick / 金曜雑貨

 Throwing knives that materialize when you rest your hand on your hip, paired with a time-stop mode.
-The control surface is hand-sign-only: open palm to throw, fist to draw the next knife, double-RocknRoll to fire the ultimate.
+The control surface is hand-sign-only: open palm to throw, fist to draw the next knife, double-RocknRoll for the ultimate.
+As of the compile date, 2,772 likes — just 59 behind second place.

 In time-stop mode, thrown knives freeze mid-air — you can stack as many as you want in space — and releasing the mode sends them all crashing down at once, capturing a very anime-specific cadence in a single gimmick.
-Each knife runs a wind-cutting shader, and held knives carry a collision-detect shader (sparks on impact). ¥700 (Golden Week sale active). 金曜雑貨 is a "Friday-only" shop that drops a new item every Friday, and DANKOKU lands as one of their lighter-poly entries at △1,346 polys per knife.
+Each knife runs a wind-cutting shader, and held knives carry a collision-detect shader (sparks on impact), all at ¥700. 金曜雑貨 is a shop built around adding a new item every Friday, and DANKOKU commits to a minimal poly budget at △1,346 per knife.

 Creator's official PV by 金曜雑貨